North America’s biggest street party is back, with music, mas and more! Here are the top festival-weekend events of Toronto Caribbean Carnival 2023.

 The Grande Parade itself draws a crowd of 1 million people from all over the world, who line Lake Shore Boulevard West to watch the carnival’s main event with its 10,000+ masqueraders, live steel pan performers, floats and more.
 Revellers can fuel up for hours of spectacle and celebration by digging into delicious Caribbean food and drinks along the route.

-Get set for the hottest block party of carnival weekend—Sunday Blocko (July 31, 2022), at Rebel nightclub.
-Festival Sunday’s only daytime event, this breezy lakeside party is the perfect afternoon escape, with authentic Caribbean cuisine, music and possible star sightings.
+Get set for the hottest block party of carnival weekend—Sunday Blocko (August 6, 2023).
+Festival Sunday’s only daytime event, this breezy outdoor party is the perfect afternoon escape, with authentic Caribbean cuisine, music and possible star sightings.
 Previously featured performers have included R&B singer Mario, rapper Fabolous and DJ Khaled.

 Hot 97/ BET Allstar Celebrity Party